ringbuffer-org/computer_music_basics/website/posts/SuperCollider/getting-started.rst

 Evaluating Selections
 =====================

+Some of the examples in the SC section of this class are in the repository, whereas other only exist as snippets on these pages.
+In general, all these examples can be explored by copy-pasting the code blocks from the pages into the ScIDE.
+They can then be evaluated in blocks or line-wise but can not be executed as complete files.
+These features help to run code in the ScIDE subsequently:

 - Individual sections of code can be evaluated by selecting them and pressing ``Control + Enter``.

 - Single lines of code can be evaluated by placing the cursor and pressing ``Shift + Enter``

 -----